Coastal Ocean Science Academy

 Thanks to the support of generous donors, we are pleased to offer a limited number of full and partial scholarships to students interested in participating in the program.
 Our program goals are aligned with national efforts to broaden participation in academics and careers related to Science, Technology, Engineering, and Math.

-Need-based Scholarships: A limited number of full scholarships are available to students whose households fall within the Federal Income Eligibility Guidelines for Free and Reduced Lunch (Federal Income Eligibility Guidelines for Free and Reduced Lunch).
+Full scholarships are available to students whose households fall within the Federal Income Eligibility Guidelines for Free and Reduced Lunch (full guidelines here).
 If funds permit, partial scholarships may be awarded to other students expressing need.
+Please note that application to Scholarship Type 1 does not guarantee a space at COSA.

-Scholarship applicants will be asked to submit a recommendation from a teacher, guidance counselor, school administrator, community member, or other adult (not a family member) who has known the applicant for at least one year.
+Scholarship applicants will be asked to submit a recommendation from a teacher, guidance counselor, school administrator, community member, or other adult (not a family member) who has known you/the applicant for at least one year; recommendations are due March 20th and are completed via Google Form (instructions will be sent via email).

 “Our daughter, who has a real passion for marine biology, has participated in COSA in middle school and now high school and has loved both experiences.
 If the program lasted the whole summer, she’d sign up in a heartbeat for it.
 The hands-on nature of the program and the very supportive and knowledgeable instructors make this program a must for anyone interested in marine science.”